Image Service

 Multi-wafer reactor for Metal Organic Vapor Phase Epitaxy (MOVPE) of gallium nitride.
 Substrate wafers are put inside a sluice and seperately placed into the reactor.
 During this first step on its way to the final device atomic-thin layers are deposited onto the substrate material (= wafer).

-Electroplating - the electrochemical process is used to deposit metallic layers on semiconductor wafers.
-Areas on the wafers that were previously covered with photoresist, for example, are not electroplated.
-In this way, it is possible to specifically control where the electroplated layers are created on the wafer and to produce structures in the micrometer range and below.
+Electroplating – this electrochemical process is used to apply metallic layers to semiconductor wafers.
+Areas of the wafers that have been covered beforehand, e.g. with photoresist, are not electroplated.
+This allows precise control over where the electroplated layers are formed on the wafer and enables structures in the micrometer range and below to be produced.

 © FBH/ Matthias Baumbach